AnanyaSaiB/AnanyaSaiB.github.io/index.md

 Created and hosted an online game of treasure hunt with image-based clues.
 A critical part of this project was sealing the game from various 'hacks' and attacks that could help someone cheat at or tamper with the game.

 # Hobbies
-- Playing Mandolin, Solving puzzles, Reading, Marathon running
+- Playing Mandolin, Solving puzzles, Reading